ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.10.1**

+- Spacetime Skein now has a percentage buff indicating its ramp-up progress.
+- Added a few greebles to Old War Lidar.
+- UV-mapped and baked Old War Lidar multi-material into a single material (experimenting with workflow, will apply to other items later).
+- Fixed Spacetime Skein almost never detecting movement.
+- Quantum Recombobulator no longer works on interactables that have already been used/are in use.
+- Command Terminal now displays a chat message when it revives someone.
+- Command Terminal now exposes its list of valid random drones for other mods to add to (`ReviveOnce.instance.droneMasterPrefabs.Add(GameObject prefab);`).
+- Fixed an uncommon, mostly-harmless NRE in Quantum Recombobulator and Cardboard Box.

 **1.10.0** *The Science!
 Update, Part 1*

 - ADDED ITEMS/EQUIPMENTS: Motion Tracker, Spacetime Skein, Command Terminal, Quantum Recombobulator!